Fiber product homotopy method for multiparameter eigenvalue problems: Numerical results II: Mathieu's systems

-The left and right figures in Figure~\ref{fig:Application_1_Mathieu} differ by the number of Newton iterations used in the Newton step of the continuation algorithm --- the left plot uses the default stopping condition of $81=\max(20,k\max\{n_1,\dots,n_k\}+5)$ Newton iterations whereas the right plot uses an early stopping condition of $50$ Newton iterations.
-As one can see, there is no discernible difference in the backward errors but computing the left plot took 20 minutes whereas computing the right plot took only five.
-So this indicates that our implementation of the fiber homotopy method may be further fine-tuned to improve speed without sacrificing stability.
+The left and right figures in Figure~\ref{fig:Application_1_Mathieu} differ by $N_{\textsc{en}}$, the number of Newton iterations used in the Newton step at the end of the path --- the left plot uses the conservative stopping condition of $81=\max(20,k\max\{n_1,\dots,n_k\}+5)$ iterations whereas the right plot uses an early stopping condition of $25$ iterations.
+We see no discernible difference in the backward errors but the left plot took 19 seconds with 28 threads whereas the right plot took only 16 seconds to compute.
+This suggests that there is room for further fine-tuning to improve speed without sacrificing stability.